PuzzleClone: A DSL-Powered Framework for Synthesizing Verifiable Data

 \subsection{Puzzle Generation}

 After encoding the seed puzzle, a puzzle generator will translate the specification into new puzzles.
-Specifically, it first generates a Python script which automatically decides all variables, conditions, and queries by random while leveraging the Z3 solver to solve the puzzle.
+Specifically, it first generates a Python script which automatically decides all variables, conditions, and queries by random while leveraging either built-in symbolic solvers (e.g., Z3~\cite{z3} for SMT problems) or custom solvers to solve the puzzle.
 Thus, new puzzles can be generated by executing the script.